Frequently asked questions about the Chinese Flagship

 No. Students of all majors are welcome to apply to the program, including students in the College of Arts and Sciences, School of Global and International Studies, Kelley School of Business, School of Public and Environmental Affairs, School of Informatics, Jacobs School of Music, or any other undergraduate program at Indiana University.

-Completing the required courses for the Chinese Flagship while pursuing another Bachelor’s degree enables students in the College of Arts and Sciences and the School of Global and International Studies (SGIS) to receive a minor in Chinese.
+Completing the required courses for the Chinese Flagship enables students in the College of Arts and Sciences and the School of Global and International Studies (SGIS) to receive a minor in Chinese, and it does not require as many courses as a Chinese major.

-Students in the College and SGIS can also easily complete the EALC Language Flagship Chinese Concentration major (the Chinese Flagship major inside the department of East Asian Languages and Cultures) when earning the Chinese Flagship requirements.
+Students in the College and the Hamilton Lugar School can easily complete the EALC Language Flagship Chinese Concentration major (the Chinese Flagship major inside the department of East Asian Languages and Cultures) when earning the Chinese Flagship requirements.
+A major in Chinese would require several additional classes.

 To learn more about these programs and/or declare a major or minor please contact the EALC academic advisor or look at the EALC website.
 Keep in mind that you do not have to claim the Chinese Flagship as a major, and students with any academic major may apply.